 Using a innovative narrative comedy approach, Rhythm and Glue motivates positive social change.
 Project advisors, Max Boykoff and Ed Maibach both recently advocated a narrative comedy approach to communicating climate change in a New York Times article.
 Comedy empowers communities into action and broadens participation for audiences who are not yet active participates in climate change mitigation.

-Rhythm and Glue connects viewers with a network of non-profit organizations supporting the actionable behaviors that the audience can take locally to mitigate climate change.
-Content creation is advised by a team of subject experts.
+This comprehensive media platform connects viewers with a network of non-profit organizations supporting the actionable behaviors that the audience can take locally to mitigate climate change.
+Content creation is advised by a team of subject experts and iterative research.
 We are confident that a popular comedy-drama with these elements and approach can dramatically improve and increase climate change mitigation efforts internationally.

 For for information please contact: